-Other income (expense), net consists of gains and losses on sale and disposal of property and equipment, interest income earned on our cash, cash equivalents, and short-term investments, interest expense incurred on debt instruments, amortized deferred financing costs and amortized debt discount and net amortization expense on short-term investments.
+Other income (expense), net consists of interest income earned on our cash, cash equivalents, and short-term investments, foreign currency fluctuations, and net amortization expense on short-term investments.

 Critical Accounting Policies and Significant Judgments and Estimates

 This discussion and analysis of our financial condition and results of operations is based on our financial statements, which we have prepared in accordance with United States generally accepted accounting principles.
 We believe that several accounting policies are important to understanding our historical and future performance.
 We refer to these policies as critical because these specific areas generally require us to make judgments and estimates about matters that are uncertain at the time we make the estimate, and different estimates-which also would have been reasonable-could have been used.
 On an ongoing basis, we evaluate our estimates and judgments.
 We base our estimates on historical experience and other market-specific or other relevant assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.